jano-wol/synopsis/README.md

 ## Contribution
 All help is welcome!

 The main field of upcoming development is adding new Gospel translations.
+See how to do it in commit [Add new translation](https://github.com/anwolosz/synopsis/commit/5a34c94634247c7652738739e84a58d04c8553c6).
 <!-- Daily reading -->